||[Feb. 18th, 2006|12:47 pm]

 My evaluations became full of nonsense and lies.
 Promises were broken, and awards were withheld, too - oh, boo hoo.
 Despite my Chain of Command’s bumbling interference, I completed my duties as best I could.

 There were two types of boardings: compliant and non-compliant.
 A non-compliant boarding was interesting in that we took the vessel by force.
 Our first non-compliant boarding was Wednesday, 02 September 1998, against the M/V Nurani, a dhow that had been caught smuggling and sent to Fenway.
 It had been our turn to mind this holding area.
-The Master of the M/V Nurani, and Indian National, had got it into his head that if he simply dumped his cargo of smuggled oil into the sea we’d have to let him go due to lack of evidence.
+The Master of the M/V Nurani, and Indian National - dot, not feather, had got it into his head that if he simply dumped his cargo of smuggled oil into the sea we’d have to let him go due to lack of evidence.
 It doesn’t work that way.

 Mallory and CTRC had removed me from the VBSS team.
 The CO insisted that I join the VBSS team storming the M/V Nurani over the objections of both of them.
 Over-ruled, they failed to pass the word to me until it was too late to draw a firearm from the ship’s armory.
 I took my personal weapon, an armor piercing knife (Cold Steel Recon Tanto), and joined the team in the RHIB.

 We took the M/V Nurani simply enough.
-Normally we herded crewmembers to forecastle (bow) while the Master stayed on the bridge and the chief engineer stayed in the engineering spaces.
+Normally we herded crewmembers to forecastle (bow) while the Captain stayed on the bridge and the chief engineer stayed in the engineering spaces.
 The M/V Nurani was too small for that, however.
 The M/V Nurani had a deckhouse aft that served as both crew quarters and bridge.
 An outdoor galley, exposed to the weather, was situated aft of the deckhouse, and an overgrown wooden bucket with a hole in the bottom was slung over the starboard side for use as a lavatory.

-We secured the dozen or so M/V Nurani crew portside of the deckhouse, while the Boarding Officer - a real one, not Mallory - chewed out the disgruntled Master on the starboard side of this structure.
+We secured the dozen or so M/V Nurani crew portside of the deckhouse, while the Boarding Officer - a real one, not Mallory - chewed out the disgruntled Captain on the starboard side of this structure.
 In fact, both Mallory and CTRC stayed aboard our ship.
 I toured the M/V Nurani alone, forward along the portside, aft along the starboard, taking photographs.
 The dhow was in sad condition.
 Steel slabs had been welded together to form a score of makeshift tanks, approximately the size of dumpsters, filling the ship.
 A recently secured pump was attached to one tank, with hoses running overboard towards an oil slick surrounding the vessel.
 Once upon a time the M/V Nurani had been a beautiful dhow.
 I noted her sleek lines, and delicate flower patterns intricately carved into her woodwork.

 The OSRV T-2000, 12 September 1998.